ok-borg/borg/README.md

 #### Future plans

 - add a way to add public, private and organisation private entries
-- enabling users to rate solutions
+- enabling users to rate snippets
 - way more, but first let's tackle the ones above =)

 #### Credits